 Scott has played venues including the Ordway Theatre in St. Paul and Orchestra Hall in Minneapolis during his five-year tenure with the Minnesota State Concert Band.
 In his rock and blues bands, he has appeared on the same bill with Three Dog Night, Grand Funk Railroad, Willie Dixon, Indigenous and Corey Stevens.

 Scott is also known as “THUNDER” and “BIG MAN” (with profuse apologies to the REAL big man, the late Clarence Clemons), and uses the tagline “Bass lines like a big, funky giant.”
 His drink of choice these days is usually Bass Ale - what else would a bassist drink?

-Ask Sheri Cameron and she will tell you she is not a musician by nature or instinct.
-There are those who might argue that.
-Ask her husband and band mate, Mark Cameron, and he will tell you that is precisely why she works so well as a member of the Mark Cameron Band: “Sheri does not have a musician’s inflated ego and will do whatever a song needs to sound better, without going overboard”.
+Ask Sheri Cameron and she will tell you she is not a musician.
+Ask her husband and band mate Mark Cameron and he will tell you that is precisely why she works so well as a member of the Mark Cameron Band: “Sheri does not have a musician’s inflated ego and will do whatever a song needs to sound better, without going overboard”.

-After years of helping her husband load in and load out to play live music and record albums, she finally decided, “If I am going to help haul this stuff, I might as well play it too!”
-Sheri has proved to be a crowd favorite over the past few years as a sax/ flute player and percussion guru.
+After years of watching her husband play live music and record albums she finally decided: “If I am going to help haul this stuff I might as well play it too!”
+Sheri has proved to be a crowd favorite over the past few years as a flute player and percussion guru.

-Today Sheri plays saxophone, flute, bongos, shaker, guiro, tambourine, washboard, chimes and whatever else a song might call for.
-She provides female vocal parts and lyrical input in the recording studio as well.
-Sheri puts the “tasty” in the Mark Cameron Band.
+Today Sheri plays flute, bongos, shaker, guiro, tambourine, washboard, chimes and whatever else a song might call for.
+She puts the “tasty” in the Mark Cameron Band.
+Sheri provides female vocal parts and lyrical input in the recording studio as well.